This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Wash and scrub potatoes.
-Using a box grater or a food processor, shred the potatoes.
-(If you prefer, you can peel the potatoes before shredding them.)
+Using a box grater or food processor, shred the potatoes.
+(Peel them first if you prefer.)

-• Place shredded potatoes into a cold water bath.
-Stir the potatoes until the water becomes cloudy.
-Drain the water and repeat.
+• Place shredded potatoes in a bowl of cold water.
+Stir until the water becomes cloudy, then drain.
+Repeat until the water runs mostly clear.

-• Spread the potatoes out into a single layer on a kitchen towel or layered paper towels.
-Pat the potatoes dry.
-Then wrap the towel around the potatoes and squeeze to remove any excess moisture.
-(Be careful if using paper towels, you don't want them to break open.)
+• Spread the potatoes in a single layer on a kitchen towel or layered paper towels.
+Pat dry, then wrap the towel around the potatoes and squeeze firmly to remove excess moisture.

-• Place a large skillet over medium heat.
-Melt half the butter in your skillet.
-Once butter is melted and the skillet is hot, add potatoes spreading them into a single layer.
-Season with half of the salt, pepper, and cayenne pepper.
+• Heat a large non-stick or cast iron skillet over medium heat.
+Melt half the butter.
+Add half the potatoes and spread into an even layer.
+Season with half the salt, pepper, and cayenne.

-• Cook the potatoes for 5 minutes until a brown crust forms on the bottom.
-Flip the potatoes and cook for another 5 minutes.
-(I flip the potatoes in sections instead of trying to flip the whole thing at once.)
+• Cook undisturbed for 5 minutes until a golden crust forms on the bottom.
+Flip in sections and cook another 5 minutes until crispy.

 Notes